Welland Canal: Fourth (current) Welland Canal

-Construction on the current canal began in 1913, but work was put on hold from 1916 to 1919 due to a shortage of men and workers during World War I (1914–18) and was completed and officially opened on August 6, 1932.
+Construction on the current canal began in 1913, but work was put on hold from 1916 to 1919 due to a shortage of workers during World War I (1914–18) and was completed and officially opened on August 6, 1932.
 Dredging to the planned 25 foot depth was not completed until 1935.
 The route was again changed north of St. Catharines, now running directly north to Port Weller.
 In this configuration, there are eight locks, seven at the Niagara Escarpment and the eighth, a guard lock, at Port Colborne to adjust with the varying water depth in Lake Erie.
 The depth was now 7.6 m, with locks 233.5 m long by 24.4 m wide.
 This canal is officially known now as the Welland Ship Canal.
 The Welland Canal's first "hands-free" vacuum mooring was tested in Lock 7 prior to 2014.
-The installation of the updated systems for Locks 1 through 7 was originally set to be completed in 2017, but the project wasn't finished until early 2018 after unforeseen delays.
+The installation of the updated systems for Locks 1 through 7 was originally set to be completed in 2017, but the project was not finished until early 2018 after unforeseen delays.

 Welland By-Pass

 In the 1950s, with the building of the present St. Lawrence Seaway, a standard depth of 8.2 m was adopted.
 The 13.4 km long Welland By-Pass, built between 1967 and 1972, opened for the 1973 shipping season, providing a new and shorter alignment between Port Robinson and Port Colborne and by-passing downtown Welland.
+The old routing of the canal became known as the Welland Recreational Waterway.

 All three crossings of the new alignment—one an aqueduct for the Welland River—were built as tunnels.
 Around the same time, the Thorold Tunnel was built at Thorold and several bridges were removed.

 Proposed Fifth Welland Canal

-These projects were to be tied into a proposed new canal, titled the Fifth Welland Canal, which was planned to by-pass most of the existing canal to the east and to cross the Niagara Escarpment in four twinned "Panamax" locks.
+These projects were to be tied into a proposed new canal, titled the Fifth Welland Canal, which was planned to by-pass most of the existing canal to the east and to cross the Niagara Escarpment in four twinned Panamax locks.
 While land for the project was expropriated and early designs initiated, the project never got past early planning or construction stages and has since been shelved.

-The present Welland Ship Canal was originally designed to only last until 2030, almost 100 years after it first opened, and 200 years since the first full shipping season, in 1830, of the original canal.
+The present Welland Ship Canal was originally designed to last until 2030, almost 100 years after it first opened, and 200 years since the first full shipping season of the original canal in 1830.
 Subsequent improvements to the canal infrastructure mean that it may last much longer before it needs to be replaced.